- Pro Video

 Harnesses For most of us, the neck strap that comes with most binoculars is fine.
 For those who require more, there are numerous options for you.
 Some are designed to redistribute the weight of the binocular from the neck to the back and shoulders.
 Others provide a stabilizing function to allow you to hold the optic in your hand while virtually eliminating hand shake or other movements.
 For those who do activities and want to keep their optic at the ready, some harnesses hold the binocular close to the body and greatly reduce swinging or swaying while running, climbing, or skiing.

 Digiscoping The use of digiscoping adapters has seen an increase in recent years, since just about every phone in everyone’s pocket is equipped with a camera.
-These adapters, often binocular and phone-specific, allow you to mount your phone on one of the eyepieces and take photos of the magnified view.
+These adapters, either binocular, phone-specific or (growing in popularity) universal fit, allow you to mount your phone on one of the eyepieces and take photos of the magnified view.
 Depending on the manufacturer, these adapters can be made of plastic or metal with varying degrees of usability options.
 The good news is that as the hobby grows, more and more options are made available so you can spend as much or as little you want.

 The world of binoculars is vast and constantly evolving.
 No matter what you’re using them for—from a night at the opera to hunting on the tundra to comet watching—there is something for everyone at every price.
 This article has offered a basic introduction to the terms and technologies that will affect your buying decision and the overall performance of the optic.
 After making your selection, don’t forget about the accessories that can enhance your viewing experience and turn a good view into a great view.